 The final dialogue with Admiral Hackett changes slightly depending on whether you've completed the Suicide Mission, as well as what choice you made at the end.
 For instance, if you blew up the Collector base, when you comment on how odd it is for Hackett to willingly set foot on a Cerberus vessel, he adds the line, "Besides, I'm not really sure this is a Cerberus vessel anymore."

-Everything is tracked.
-Word of God is that more than a thousand save-game flags are tracked from the first two games and imported into the third.
-Everything from the obviously major to the absurdly minor is noted.
-For example, if you chatted up Barla Von, a very minor NPC whose sole purpose is to give you a lead at the beginning of the first game, when you meet him again for another minor sidequest in the third game, he'll greet you amicably.
+If you chatted up Barla Von, a very minor NPC whose sole purpose is to give you a lead at the beginning of the first game, he'll greet you amicably when you meet him again for another minor sidequest in the third game.
 If you never spoke to him at all, he'll introduce himself to you as if you never met.

-If Tali was sent through the vents in the Collector Base at the climax of Mass Effect 2, dialogue will occur with Tali complaining about having to go through more vents during the mission on the Geth Dreadnought, as well as grumble about what happened last time.
+If Tali was sent through the vents in the Collector Base in the previous game, dialogue will occur with her complaining about having to go through more vents during the mission on the Geth Dreadnought, as well as grumble about what happened last time.

 Tali: I got set on fire!